jethrokuan/fzf/README.md

 ## Alternatives

 - [fzf.fish](https://github.com/patrickf3139/fzf.fish) is a newer fzf plugin with very similar features.
-It lacks Tmux support and fzf tab completion, but includes functions for searching git log, git status, and browsing shell variables using fzf.
+It lacks fzf tab completion but includes functions for searching git log, git status, and browsing shell variables using fzf.
 Additionally, it is more likely to be maintained going forward.
-You can read more about the differences between it and this plugin in the README of `fzf.fish` [here](https://github.com/patrickf3139/fzf.fish#prior-art).
+You can read more about the differences between it and this plugin on this `fzf.fish` [Wiki page](https://github.com/PatrickF1/fzf.fish/wiki/Prior-Art).
 - The `fzf` utility ships with its [own out-of-the-box Fish integration](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
 What sets this package apart is that it has better shell integration, most notably tab completions.
 They are not compatible so use one or the other.

 [tmux]: https://tmux.github.io/